 Addressing the cover letter to the hiring manager shows you put in extra effort, which can further impress the employer.

 Identify the Decision Maker

-There are other ways to identify the hiring manager, as well.
+There are other ways to identify the decision makers as well.
 The hiring manager for the job you’re applying to is the key decision maker on whether you’ll get called in for an interview.
 Job hunting is all about connecting and networking with these decision makers.

 When you find an open position or company you’re interested in, research who the decision makers are via LinkedIn and Google.